anttonalberdi/distillR/README.md

 # distillR

-R package for distilling functional annotations of bacterial genomes and metagenomes
+distillR is an R package for distilling functional annotations of bacterial genomes and metagenomes into meaningful quantitative metrics defined as Metabolic Capacity Indices (MCIs).